potatosalad/ruby-jose/docs/KeyGeneration.md

 ### Method 4

-If you have a JWS header with an `"alg"` field that requires a symmetric key, a new `oct` key will be generated based on the byte size recommended for `"alg".
+If you have a JWS header with an `"alg"` field that requires a symmetric key, a new `oct` key will be generated based on the byte size recommended for `"alg"`.

 ```ruby
 jwk_oct32 = JOSE::JWS.generate_key({"alg" => "HS256"})